Radio Rookies: Justice, Policing and Community Safety

 The NYPD “gang database” is a secretive list of thousands of people the NYPD has labeled as gang members.
 Police officials say the list helps them stop violence.
 Critics say it’s another way to surveil and harass Black and Latino communities.

-Rainier Harris first learned about the database three years ago — and he says he hasn’t been able to stop thinking about it.
+Rainier Harris first learned about the database three years ago — and he hasn’t been able to stop thinking about it.
 In this installment of Radio Rookies, Rainier explores how young people end up on this list and how it can affect their lives.

 Taking a restorative approach to youth justice